a-chen711/camiot/README.md

 Project CamIoT is a wrist-mounted device that interacts with appliances via camera-captured finger motions.
 The project utilizes a
 Raspberry Pi Zero W, a Raspberry Pi IR Camera, and a speaker.

-The most recent code is in the New Code Folder
+The most recent code is in the Fall 2020 Work/New Code Folder

 # Phase 1: Gesture Detection and Appliance Recognition
 The user activates the camera by raising their arm from their side so as to point at an appliance.
 I trained the device with TensorFlow